social-native/graphql-node-version/README.md

 ## 2. Peer Dependencies

-In order for this library to work you will need to install the following peer dependencies:
+In order for this library to work, you will need to install the following peer dependencies:

 ```json
 {